kostaman/LED_Matrix-1/README.md

 VLAN enables channels via PoE switch which would enable a number of different applications using COTS solutions.
 Receiver cards also support chaining as an option.
 Physical LANs is also an alternative using multiple NICs.

 Note this will work with PWM/MM panels.
 You need to check the receiver card support, however this card has very good support.
 You may need to use a different firmware and configuration.

+In my testing there is a possible issue with PWM firmware with MBI5153 based panels.
+Changing images with Ethernet can cause small glitches randomly/periodically.
+LED panel current is very steady when Ethernet is not connected to receiver card.
+When receiver card is playing the same image over and over things work fine.
+So for static frame send periodically over Ethernet should work.
+Ethernet connected with not traffic does not cause an issue.
+No issues have been found with non-PWM panels and non-PWM firmware.

 ## About
 This logic works off shared memory map created by daemon.
 This enables other languages on the system to use the logic without inheriting/requiring super user.
 Shared memory map is creating in /tmp and is assumed to be a RAM disk or something like it.
 (This may not be desirable for every use case.)